 What is a ShapeDiver model?

 ShapeDiver models are created by designers from a specific type of CAD file called Grasshopper definitions.
-Those files do not only contain 3D geometry but rather a list of parameters and associated logic which create many different geometric variations.
+Those files do not only contain 3D geometry but rather a list of parameters and associated logic that create many different geometric variations.

 After a Grasshopper definition is uploaded to the ShapeDiver platform, designers can access the parameters and logic of their file directly through a web browser.
 Our platform creates a user interface around the models and displays the geometric variations when parameters are updated through the interface.
 You can play with an example ShapeDiver model here.

-In many instances, ShapeDiver users are interested in using their models outside the context of the ShapeDiver platform, as part of their own web applications.
-Those applications might just want to replace the user interface of the ShapeDiver platform with a different one, use the outputs of the definition to process orders in a webshop, or build more complex workflows.
+In many instances, ShapeDiver users are interested in using their models outside the context of the ShapeDiver Platform as part of their web applications.
+Those applications might want to replace the user interface of the ShapeDiver platform with a different one, use the outputs of the definition to process orders in a webshop, or build more complex workflows.
 This is where the ShapeDiver development tools get involved.

 If you want to get started building a web application involving ShapeDiver, it is important to identify which development tools you need.
-Depending on your application, you will probably use one of ShapeDiver’s APIs or SDKs to control our 3D web viewer, retrieve parametric assets directly from our geometry backend or manipulate models and user information on our platform backend.
+Depending on your application, you will probably use one of ShapeDiver’s APIs or SDKs to control our 3D web viewer, retrieve parametric assets directly from our Geometry Backend or manipulate models and user information on our Platform Backend.

-The viewer comes with a high-level typescript API which abstracts the complexity of manipulating 3D geometry: no knowledge of WebGL or 3D concepts is required to develop using the viewer API.
+The viewer comes with a high-level TypeScript API which abstracts the complexity of manipulating 3D geometry: no knowledge of WebGL or 3D concepts is required to develop using the viewer API.